byjg/php-config/docs/special-types.md

 ## Using Param::get() to Postpone Container Calls

 :::danger Important
-When we need to get dependencies from the container, we must use `Param::get()` instead of `Psr11::get()`.
+When we need to get dependencies from the container, we must use `Param::get()` instead of `Config::get()`.
 This is because `Param::get()` postpones the call to the container until the dependency is actually needed, preventing infinite loops when dependencies reference each other.
 :::

 This will cause an error: